 What Is Dark Chocolate Good For

-Overall, research to date suggests that the benefits of moderate cocoa or dark chocolate consumption likely outweigh the risks.
+Overall, research to date suggests that the health benefits of eating dark chocolate or moderate cocoa likely outweigh the risks.
 The cocoa solids in dark chocolate have been shown to mediate cardiovascular effects, providing anti-inflammatory benefits and may directly influence insulin resistance, and in turn, the risk for diabetes.
 [R]

 Furthermore, cocoa consumption may stimulate changes in redox-sensitive signaling pathways involved in gene expression and the immune response, protecting nerves from injury and inflammation, protecting the skin from oxidative damage from UV radiation, and has beneficial effects on satiety, cognitive function, and mood.
 [R]

-To understand these dark chocolate health benefits a bit further, we’ve taken a look at the science and broken it down by benefit, to see just how much dark chocolate can benefit the body.
+To fully understand the health benefits of eating dark chocolate, we've taken a look at the science and broken it down.

 RELATED ARTICLE: 6 of the Best Natural Sources of Caffeine Other Than Coffee